jplaui/origo/pets-artifact-evaluation.md

 If you run Origo in the provided `local` mode, then all data exchanges happen locally and nothing is shared over the Internet.

 ## Basic Requirements (Only for Functional and Reproduced badges)
-In order to run the provided artifacts, no special hardware is required.
+In order to run the provided artifacts, please check the hardware requirements in the next subsection.
 With regard to software requirements, we explain tooling and additional requirements below.
 The expected times to run our examples align with the benchmarks we provide in our paper.

 ### Hardware Requirements
-This work does not require any specific hardware to reproduce the results.
 We used a MacBook Pro 16-inch (2021) configured with an Apple M1 Pro chip and 32 GB of RAM.
 All tests and executions have been executed on the defined laptop.